 One free sky trick for your 30A trip.

 After sunset, look west first.
 The brightest steady point near the sunset glow is usually a planet, not a star.
 Planets do not twinkle the way stars do.
-I will show you more tricks like that during the hunt, with the 8-inch telescope, the binoculars, and the live Stellarium view.
+I will show you more tricks like that during the hunt, with the 8-inch telescope, the binocular tripod, and the Stellarium sky-app view.

 Upcoming Public Nights